 An optional Premium comfort package includes heated front and rear seats, and a Warm Weather package features a solar sunroof that powers the ventilation system when the car is parked to cool the interior.

-The A8s 4.2-liter V-8 engine teams with a Porsche Tiptronic five-speed automatic transmission and Audis permanently engaged Quattro all-wheel-drive system.
+Under the Hood The A8s 4.2-liter V-8 engine teams with a Porsche Tiptronic five-speed automatic transmission and Audis permanently engaged Quattro all-wheel-drive system.
 The transmission allows manual gear shifts through steering-wheel-mounted controls.

-Audi packs eight airbags into the A8: two front airbags for the driver and front passenger, four door-mounted side-impact airbags for occupants of the outboard seating positions and two curtain-type devices that deploy along the side front and rear windows from the roof lining during a side collision.
+Safety Audi packs eight airbags into the A8: two front airbags for the driver and front passenger, four door-mounted side-impact airbags for occupants of the outboard seating positions and two curtain-type devices that deploy along the side front and rear windows from the roof lining during a side collision.